 Excel 2016 Ribbons

 Microsoft Excel is one of the best tools ever built.
-It can help you perform not only easy tasks like calculations but also helps in performing analytical tasks, visualization, and financial modeling.
-This Excel training course assumes no previous knowledge of Excel, and please feel free to jump across sections if you already know a bit of excel.
-This excel 2016 tutorial is not only useful for people who won’t get acquainted with Excel 2016 but also for those who are using older versions of Excel-like Excel 2007, Excel 2010, or Excel 2013.
-The majority of the features and functions discussed here are quite common across the Excel software version.
-In this first post on Basic Excel 2016, we will discuss the following –
+It can help you perform easy tasks like calculations but also helps in performing analytical tasks, visualization, and financial modeling.
+This Excel training course assumes no previous knowledge of Excel, and please feel free to jump across sections if you already know a bit of Excel.
+This Excel 2016 tutorial is useful for people who would not get acquainted with Excel 2016 and those using older versions of Excel-like Excel 2007, Excel 2010, or Excel 2013.
+Most of the features and functions discussed here are common across the Excel software version.
+In this first post on basic Excel 2016, we will discuss the following:

 - What is Quick Access Toolbar